ishakimanuel/movie-web-app/README.md

 - `yarn dev` to running the repo in development mode
 - `yarn build` to build the repo in ready production
-- `yarn` test to run the unit test
+- `yarn test` test to run the unit test

 ## Features